 In the Paterson research centre, researchers have the best equipment and technology at their disposal.
 Next door in The Christie hospital, patients take part in clinical trials.
 Being in such close proximity makes it easier to share knowledge and improve patient outcomes.

 We call clinicians and researchers working together like this Team Science.
-And with your help, The Christie Charity has committed to funding millions more in cancer research at The Christie over the next 5 years: £30 million by 2030.
+And with your help, The Christie Charity has committed to funding millions more in cancer research at The Christie over the next few years: £30 million by 2030.
 We cannot do that alone.

 Please give today to support groundbreaking research projects at The Christie and help offer cancer patients better, kinder treatments.
 Together we can improve their quality of life, as well as giving cancer patients of the future hope.